 Most freelancers are in the business of offering consultancy or advice, which means that professional indemnity insurance (PI) is a good place to start.
 PI will protect you if you make a mistake, or if a client suffers – or claims to suffer – a financial loss as a result of your work, covering legal expenses and compensation you have to pay.
 So, if you're a software developer, IT consultant, advertising or design consultant – or something similar – this is a must-have.
 You may also find that clients insist you have PI – so it could even help you win business (or not lose it!).

 Watch out for: if you only work for part of the year, you can save money by choosing a subscription-style model that allows you to pay monthly and cancel at any time – such as that offered by Superscript.

-Read more on PI in our blog on who needs professional indemnity insurance.
+Find out more about professional indemnity insurance in our blog on who needs professional indemnity insurance.

 Watch out for: if you're based in a co-working space, you may find that insurers won't cover you, stipulating that your belongings must be kept in a separate, locked office.
 So to make sure you're fully protected, think about business contents insurance like ours, which covers property left unattended in a co-working space, providing it was stolen through forceable access to the building itself, an office, locker or desk drawer.
 If you work on a desktop, you simply need to make sure they are attached to the desk with a Kensington Lock.

 Find out more in our blog on how to insure your stuff in a co-working space.

 PL protects you if you cause injury or property damage to a third party, either at your home office, co-working space, at a client's offices, or when out and about.
 The need for this, and your level of cover, will depend on what you do, for example, if you're a freelance film producer, you're likely to require a higher level of cover than say a designer or copywriter working from home.
 Similarly, if you spend a lot of time going to events and visiting clients, this will increase your risk exposure.